victorcodess/blog/clvf7vqfs000o09kxewb5c7rz.md

 <div data-node-type="callout">
 <div data-node-type="callout-emoji">💡</div>
-<div data-node-type="callout-text">For this walkthrough, we'll be creating a React project using Vite and Tailwind CSS for styling.
+<div data-node-type="callout-text">For this walkthrough, you'll be creating a React project using Vite and Tailwind CSS for styling.
 While these are my preferred choices, you can absolutely tailor the setup to your existing project or preferences.</div>
 </div>

 **Project Setup:**